AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 You can also select multiple assets and click **[!UICONTROL Download]**. [!DNL Assets Essentials] downloads the selected assets as a zip file. [!DNL Assets Essentials] creates a sub-folder in the parent zip file, with the same name as that of the asset, for each asset that you select to download.

 To download all assets at once, switch to the **[!UICONTROL List view]**, click **[!UICONTROL Select all]** and then click **[!UICONTROL Download]**.

->[!NOTE]
->
->If you do not enable the download option while [generating the link](#share-links-assets) for an asset and if the recipient of the link selects to download the asset, [!DNL Assets Essentials] downloads an empty zip file.

 ![Option to crop and straighten](assets/preview-shared-assets.png)